apache/incubator-kie-drools/kogito-springboot/starters/README.md

 ## jBPM with Drools Spring Boot Starter

 The `jbpm-with-drools-spring-boot-starter` is an all-in-one descriptor for projects that needs every Business Automation engine.
-It includes Decisions, Rules, Process, Predictions and the Serverless Workflow implementation.
+It includes Decisions, Rules, Process, and the Predictions implementations.

 If your project has all these assets or you want a quick way of getting started, this is the starter you need.
 For a more granular approach, consider the specific starters (or a combination of them).
 See below in